 If an individual is entitled to receive SSD benefits, certain members of their family could also qualify for SSD benefits.
 SSD benefits are typically available to spouses, divorced spouses, children, disabled children, and adult children who were disabled before the age of 22.

 Each qualifying family member could be eligible to receive up to 50 percent of a qualifying individual’s monthly disability amount.
 The SSA has found that the total amount the person who receives SSD benefits directly and their family members who receive benefits through them could collectively receive typically falls between 150 and 180 percent of the qualifying individual’s disability benefit.

 Those who qualify for SSD benefits may also receive Medicare coverage.
 Medicare coverage could begin automatically after a person has been approved for SSD benefits.

 If a person is considering applying for SSD benefits, it could be important that they are prepared for the inherent complexities in the application and approval process.
 They may also need to be aware that the SSA rejects the initial applications of many people seeking SSD benefit.

 To qualify for any type of SSD benefits in Alpharetta, an applicant must have worked in a job that the Social Security program covers.
-A successful applicant must have also accrued a certain number of social security credits.
+A successful applicant must have also accrued a certain number of Social Security work credits.

 An applicant must also prove they meet the SSA’s definition of disability.
 The SSA considers a “disability” to be a condition that significantly limits an individual’s ability to do basic work for at least 12 months.
 Even if a condition does not interfere with basic-work activities, a person may still qualify for different types of SSD benefits in Alpharetta if they have a disabling condition.

-A qualified Social Security lawyer could help effectively and efficiently guide you through the SSD benefits process.
-Get in touch with our firm today to learn your rights and get started on your case.
+A qualified disability attorney could help effectively and efficiently guide you through the SSD benefits process.
+Get in touch with our experienced Social Security disability law firm today to learn your rights and get started on your case.